My 10-day Vipassana Retreat: A Journey Through Pain and Self-Observation

 I decided to use a chair for those sittings, once I realized I could not sit cross-legged for an hour.

 Sitting on the chair was much better, even though I still had pain in my back.
-But then, after 45min, I started feeling so pain in my buttocks and the soles of my feet…
+But then, after 45min, I started feeling pain in my buttocks and the soles of my feet…

 The fifth and sixth days were very similar, in that we had to scan our bodies for sensations.